Blog

 What Shifted For Me With SSP

-⚠️ A few disclaimers to keep in mind:
+⚠️ A disclaimer to keep in mind:

-4. This review is purely based on my personal experience.
-No one involved in the creation or distribution of SSP was involved in the writing of this article, and they haven't reviewed any of my claims herein.
+This review is purely based on my personal experience.
+No one involved in the creation or distribution of the SSP was involved in the writing of this article, and they haven't reviewed any of my claims herein.
 You should refer to the Unyte platform, which distributes the playlist, as the authority for what SSP was and wasn't designed to do.

-5. Your nervous system, needs, and SSP experience will not be the same as mine!
+Your nervous system, needs, and SSP experience will not be the same as mine!
 I listened to the playlist in 10-minute intervals (half an hour total once per week, over the course of ten weeks) in a facilitated group.
 You may need a completely different pace, provider, and setting depending on your own unique nervous system.

 For more about what you might want to know before pursuing the Safe and Sound Protocol, check out 8 things to know before you try SSP.